sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-dashboards.rst

 Fire allows you to create Dashboards.

-Processors in Fire can output data in Tables, Charts, Maps and Simple Strings.
+Processors in Fire can output data in Tables, Charts, Maps, and Simple Strings.
 Dashboards allow combining the output of various processors into one User Interface.

-For example we might want to output a chart of number of bike rentals per hour, another by per day and another map displaying the total number of bike rentals per city for the day.
+For example, we might want to output a chart of the number of bike rentals per hour, another by per day, and another map displaying the total number of bike rentals per city for the day.
 Dashboards can combine all these into one view.

 Creating Dashboards
 --------------------

 - For creating Dashboards, drag and drop the required processors from the workflows into the Dashboard Canvas.
 - When the corresponding workflows are run, the output is stored by Fire into the relational store.
-These get displayed into the dashboard.
+These get displayed in the dashboard.

 Editing Dashboards
 ------------------